 About Juliette Low

-Daisy was a sensitive, curious, and adventurous girl known for her sense of humor, compassion, and concern for others.
+Daisy was a sensitive, curious, and adventurous girl known for her sense of humor, creativity, and concern for others.
 She was interested in animals, nature, sports, and the arts.
-Summers were spent in north Georgia with her siblings and many cousins, swimming in the Etowah River, climbing trees, and playing make-believe.
-Daisy showed a talent for gathering children for organized fun, writing and directing plays with her siblings and cousins as actors, and devising games and projects.
+Daisy’s childhood was marked by frequent illnesses including meningitis, malaria, and chronic ear infections.
+Summers were spent in north Georgia with her brothers and sisters and many cousins swimming in the Etowah River, climbing trees, and playing make-believe.
+Daisy was often the ringleader for their adventures.
+She made up games, started a service club with her friends, and even wrote and directed plays that she performed with her siblings and cousins.

-Daisy had lost some hearing because of childhood ear infections and an improperly treated ear abscess.
-After her wedding, as guests were throwing rice at the newlyweds for good luck, a piece of rice lodged in Daisy’s ear.
-The resulting infection and operation to remove the rice damaged her hearing even more.
-For the rest of her life, Daisy was very hard of hearing.
+At Juliette’s wedding, guests threw rice at the newlyweds, a good-luck tradition at the time.
+Unfortunately, a grain of rice went into her ear.
+Daisy had already lost some hearing because of childhood illnesses and an improperly treated ear abscess.
+The operation to remove the rice damaged her hearing even more.
+For the rest of her life, Juliette was very hard of hearing.

-Daisy became a popular hostess among her husband’s society friends in England and Scotland.
-Daisy entered into a life of hunting parties, society dances, and court visits.
-Although most of her married life was spent in England, Daisy returned often to the United States to connect with friends and family members—and also to find support during what ultimately proved to be an unhappy marriage, ended by Billow’s death in 1905.
+Juliette became a popular hostess among her husband’s society friends in England and Scotland.
+Her life was filled with hunting parties, society dances, and royal court visits.
+Although most of her married life was spent in England, Juliette returned often to the United States to connect with friends and family.
+These visits gave her support and comfort as she struggled with an increasingly unhappy marriage.